Gone are the days of waiting to receive an unemployment check in the mail.

 Your state unemployment office will have information about their unemployment card and FAQs specific to your state.
 While most unemployment debit cards work in a similar way, there may be differences with fees and payment schedules.

 We know that managing your money right now can be stressful.
 This is why it’s important to understand your unemployment benefits and use your unemployment debit card wisely.
 From there, you can put together a financial plan to help you get through this.
-And remember: Things will change.
+And remember: You got this.